 Pernicious Anemia and Other B Vitamin Deficiencies

 Pernicious anemia is a condition in which the body doesn't absorb enough vitamin B12 to make enough red blood cells (RBCs).
 This happens when the body doesn't make enough of a substance called "intrinsic factor."
-Intrinsic factor is a protein produced by parietal cells in the stomach that binds to vitamin B12 and allows it to be absorbed from food in the small intestine.
+Intrinsic factor is a protein produced by cells in the stomach lining that bind to vitamin B12 and allow it to be absorbed in the small intestine.
 Without enough intrinsic factor, the body cannot absorb vitamin B12 from the diet and cannot produce enough normal RBCs, which leads to anemia.
 In addition to lack of intrinsic factor, other causes of vitamin B12 deficiency and anemia include dietary deficiency and conditions that affect absorption of the vitamin from the small intestine such as surgery, certain drugs, digestive disorders (celiac disease, Crohn disease), and infections.
 Of these, pernicious anemia is the most common cause of B12 deficiency.

 Vitamin B12 deficiency can result in general symptoms of anemia as well as nerve problems.
 These may include:

 - Numbness and tingling that start first in the hands and feet (from nerve damage)